Good Practices for Enterprise Integrations over the Azure Service Bus

 It’s very easy to cause infinite loops that can wreak havoc on all the systems involved.
 From the above example, it can easily happen if each system received a message from the topic, updates a customer and as a result republishes a CustomerUpdated message back to the topic.

-A simple solution to this problem that works with the above pub-sub model, is that a system’s action based on a message received from the topic, shouldn’t cause the same message to be republished back to the topic.
+One solution to this problem that works with the above pub-sub model, is that a system’s action based on a message received from the topic, shouldn’t cause the same message to be republished back to the topic.

-5. Include event timestamps in messages
+5. Include domain event timestamps in messages

 This provides a means for other systems to not act based on outdated data. e.g. it’s possible that by the time a subscribing system receives a CustomerUpdated message, it’s already applied a more recent update.
 A simple timestamp check can prevent the more recent data from being overwritten.